8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

 Example 3: Misalignment

-Another problem with chain and large e-commerce stores is their attention to little details like symmetry.
+Another problem with chain and large e-commerce stores is their attention to details like symmetry.
 Below is an image of misaligned prongs in another Oval cut diamond.

 Misaligned Oval Engagement Ring